-Excerpt of Remarks at a Press Conference with Chinese President Xi Jinping Beijing, China August 24

-President Xi Jinping: General Dunford, I'm very glad to meet you here, welcome you to visit China.
-You are the first senior U.S. military general to visit China since President Trump came into office.
-I know that in spite of the short period of your visit, the visitor program is quite comprehensive.
-I know that you have already had meeting with General Fang Fenghui, chief of the Joint Staff department of the CMC, and General Fan Changlong, vice chairman of the Central Military Commission, and also Mr. Yang Jiechi, state councilor.
+Excerpt from Remarks at a Press Conference with President Xi Jinping of China program is quite comprehensive.
+I know that you have already had a meeting with General Fang Fenghui, chief of the Joint Staff department of the CMC, and General Fan Changlong, vice chairman of the Central Military Commission, and also Mr. Yang Jiechi, state councilor.
 And you can talk with on a wide range of issues.
 You also visited northeastern China and visited our troops.
 This reflects that our military-to-military relations has made a substantial step forward.